biknouane/alx-system_engineering-devops/0x00-shell_basics/README.md

     * this project shows us how to Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 17. Clean Emacs
     * this project shows us how to Create a script that deletes all files in the current working directory that end with the character ~.
+18. Tree
+    * this project shows us how to Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.